-We have stayed at the Davy Crockett Ranch twice.
+We have stayed at the Davy Crockett Ranch four times.
 Located a couple of miles drive from the parks, its a fantastic collection of around 600 wooden chalets located in a quiet wooded area.
 Think of a Centre Parks type set – up.
 A car is necessary as there is not a shuttle service from the ranch to the parks.

 There is a village offering an indoor pool with a slide and rapids, a well equipped shop, a bar , a BBQ style restaurant (which always gets booked up really quickly – early booking essential!), a small farm , a playground and a mini golf area.
 These facilities are exclusively for the use of the Davy Crockett residents.

 On arrival at the Davy Crockett Ranch ( directions available here ) you follow the signs to the reception car park.
 On our latest visit, there was a new reception centre which made checking in much easier.
 After a short queue you are given all your relevant information, checked – in and sent off in the direction of your cabin.